| Deutsche Version |

 and the calculation of the absolute level

-| Simply enter the value to the left or the right side.
+To use the calculator, simply enter a value.
 The calculator works in both directions of the ↔ sign. |

 dBm indicates that the reference power is P0 = 1 milliwatt = 0.001 watt ≡ 0 dB